Repository Data Modules Structure

 What is application repository data?

 Any definition that should show up on a production system’s repository, upon deployment of the project, should be considered application repository data.
-This may include seed content in order to provide CMS author and editors with a sensible starting point for creating production content.
-Such content will only be bootstrapped into the repository once and only if the root node of each content definition Source doesn’t already exist.
+This almost certainly includes important system configuration data.
+This may also include seed content in order to provide CMS author and editors with a sensible starting point for creating production content.

 What is development repository data?